-^{} Rated on a scale from low to high.
+\ Rated on a scale from low to high.
 A MoldSCORETM rating of <150 is low and indicates a low probability of spores originating inside.
-A MoldSCORETM rating of >250 is high and indicates a high probability that the spores originated from inside, presumably from indoor mold growth.
+A MoldSCORETM rating 6 >250 is high and indicates a high probability that the spores originated from inside, presumably from indoor mold growth.
 A MoldSCORETM between 150 and 250 indicates a moderate likelihood of indoor fungal growth.
 Eurofins EMLab P&K's MoldSCORETM analysis is NOT intended for wall cavity samples.
 It is intended for ambient air samples in residences.
 Using the MoldSCORETM analysis on other samples (like wall cavity samples) will lead to misleading results.

-^{} The spores of Penicillium and Aspergillus (and others such as Acremonium and Paecilomyces) are small and round with very few distinguishing characteristics.
+\\ The spores of Penicillium and Aspergillus (and others such as Acremonium and Paecilomyces) are small and round with very few distinguishing characteristics.
 They cannot be differentiated by spore trap sampling methods.
 Also some species with very small spores are easily missed, and may be undercounted.
-The Penicillium/Aspergillus indicator operates on the assumption that the majority of the spores in this category are, in fact, Penicillium or
+The Penicillium/Aspergillus indicator operates on the assumption that the majority of the spores in this category are, in fact, Penicillium or Aspergillus,

-^{} The spores reported in this category come from many different mold types.
+\\\ The spores reported in this category come from many different mold types.
 As a result, the mold types represented by the counts for the "Location" sample may be different than the mold types represented by the counts for the outside sample.
 The totals shown are the summation of the rounded values for the spores types in the category and may contain more than two significant figures.

-^{} The spores of smuts, Periconia, and myxomycetes look similar and cannot generally be distinguished by spore trap analysis.
+\\\\ The spores of smuts, Periconia, and myxomycetes look similar and cannot generally be distinguished by spore trap analysis.
 Smuts are plant pathogens and are not likely to be on indoor surfaces.
 Periconia is rarely found growing indoors.
-However, myxomycetes, the spores of which look similar, can occasionally result if the spores are smuts, not myxomycetes.
+However, myxomycetes, the spores of which look similar, can occasionally grow indoors.
+Because there is a small probability of indoor sources, these spore types are indicated in the "other" spore types category.
+False positives may result if the spores are smuts, not myxomycetes.

-[‡]A "Version" indicated by -"x" after the Lab ID# with a value greater than 1 indicates a sample with amended data.
-The revision number is reflected by the value of "x".
+‡A "Version" indicated by -"x" after the Lab ID# with a value greater than 1 indicates a sample with amended data.
+The revision number is reflected by the value